.

 verbs

-to twist about in a wriggling,
+about in a wriggling, snakelike

-snakelike motion; writhe; to feel
+motion; writhe; to feel or exhibit

-or exhibit signs of humiliation or embarrassment
+signs of humiliation or embarrassment

 the act of squirming; a squirming movement